 But time stands stills for no place and no one.
-The North Shore of Staten Island—where the ferry and the two-and-a-half-mile Verrazano-Narrows Bridge act as the island’s sole connectors to the rest of the City—has less Working Girl longing these days for the culinary delights across the bay.
+The North Shore of Staten Island—where the ferry and the two-and-a-half-mile Verrazano-Narrows Bridge act as the island’s sole connectors to the rest of the city—has less Working Girl longing these days for the culinary delights across the bay.

-Some of this new-found confidence comes from looking inward—a history of hundreds of miles of oyster beds feasted upon by the Lanape Indians and which greeted Henry Hudson in the early 17th century; brewer barons who found Staten Island’s hilly terrain and water the perfect place to resurrect their European beer-making traditions; a once-flourishing farming community, and the still-thriving melting-pot tradition of New York City alive and well with Sri Lankan, Mexican, Polish, Albanian, Liberian and Chinese immigrants, among many others.
+Some of this newfound confidence comes from looking inward—a history of hundreds of miles of oyster beds feasted upon by the Lanape Indians and which greeted Henry Hudson in the early 17th century; brewer barons who found Staten Island’s hilly terrain and water the perfect place to resurrect their European beer-making traditions; a once-flourishing farming community and the still-thriving melting-pot tradition of New York City alive and well with Sri Lankan, Mexican, Polish, Albanian, Liberian and Chinese immigrants, among many others.

-Staten Island’s evolving edible and drinkable culture is 30 flavors and then some, and a pretty easy exploration to make for a most excellent tourist-in-your-own-city day trip to its northern water-centric rim.
+Staten Island’s evolving edible and drinkable culture is 30 flavors and then some and a pretty easy exploration to make for a most excellent tourist-in-your-own-city day trip to its northern water-centric rim.

 Less than a mile northwest down Bay Street in the neighborhood of Stapleton, ever-packed Vinum has built a rep for excellent charcuterie and an Italian-skewed wine list that shows owner Massimo Felici’s seasoned chops.
-And across the street, his bustling American bistro, the Richmond, is the cool-kid counterpoint to Vinum’s intimate, grown-up vibe, with its sleek surfaces, iron railings and turquoise leather banquettes.
+And across the street, his bustling American bistro, The Richmond, is the cool-kid counterpoint to Vinum’s intimate, grown-up vibe, with its sleek surfaces, iron railings and turquoise leather banquettes.
 The menu, too, caters more to pre-gaming than lingering, with dollar oyster happy hour and zhuzhed-up burgers, like the brioche-cradled Casa with brandy aioli, caramelized onions and roasted tomato.

 It’s rumored that Staten Island’s Tompkinsville neighborhood holds the largest Sri Lankan population outside that island nation’s homeland.
-If statistics remain elusive, it is true is that some of the best authentic Sri Lankan fare sits a hundred yards down from Vinum behind the grand golden doors of Lakruwana, owned by Lakruwana and Jayantha Wijesinghe.
-With no corkage fee, grab a bottle of Finger Lakes riesling from nearby Honor Wines a short walk up Water Street (the island’s only shop focusing on biodynamic, natural and organically farmed vino), and spoon into spicy Mulligatawny soup made bright green with curry leaf, the banana-leaf wrapped basmati rice dish, Lamprais, with caramelized onions, cashews, banana curry and hard-boiled egg, and traditional string hoppers.
+If statistics remain elusive, what is true is that some of the best authentic Sri Lankan fare sits a hundred yards down from Vinum behind the grand golden doors of Lakruwana, owned by Lakruwana and Jayantha Wijesinghe.
+With no corkage fee, grab a bottle of Finger Lakes riesling from nearby Honor Wines a short walk up Water Street (the island’s only shop focusing on biodynamic, natural and organically farmed vino), and spoon into spicy Mulligatawny soup made bright green with curry leaf, the banana-leaf wrapped basmati rice dish, Lamprais, with caramelized onions, cashews, banana curry and a hard-boiled egg, and traditional string hoppers.

 Beer history here runs deep.
 From the mid-19th to the mid-20th, it had been home to several historic New York breweries, including Bechtel, Constanz and Rubsam & Horrmann (taken over by Piels).
-Diagonally across from the Coupe, the Hop Shoppe pays tribute to the brewers who once dwelled in this neighborhood, with a 200-strong selection of beers, including 20 on tap, and solid pub grub.
+Diagonally across from The Coupe, The Hop Shoppe pays tribute to the brewers who once dwelled in this neighborhood, with a 200-strong selection of beers, including 20 on tap, and solid pub grub.